AhlawatAnup/SiyiA8MiniSDK/ReadME.md

 Check Examples to Get Overview.

-# Here is the Exmaple code and Explanation to the Implemetation of Zoom-In Feature.
+# Here is the Example code and Explanation to the Implemetation of Zoom-In Feature.

 ### FIRST CREATE A UDP CLIENT TO CONNECT TO THE CAMERA
 ```